Haoyu-Hu/Haoyu-Hu.github.io/index.md

 I have the experience and skills of building neural network model, designing psycholoical experiment and analyzing data using various tools.
 I've led some projects including:
 <dl>
 <dd>1.
+Apply machine learning and causal inference methods to explore the benefits of drugs for patients</dd>
+<dd>2.
 Apply machine learning methods to big neuroimage data to explore brain asymmetry</dd>
-<dd>2.
+<dd>3.
 Use visual search task to explore the relationship between working memory and attention</dd>
-<dd>3.
+<dd>4.
 Use neural network and transfer learning method to explore brain image segement</dd>
-<dd>4.
+<dd>5.
 Apply PointNet-related algorithm to develop an accurate TMS system (participant responsible for the deep learning algorithm)</dd>
 </dl>
 <p><b><b>Details (only leading projects) can be seen in <a href="https://haoyu-hu.github.io/Project">Project Page</a></b></b></p>